-The best guidebook for first time trekkers in Nepal
+The best guidebook for trekkers in Nepal (August 2023)

 This book has been a massive undertaking over the past few years.
 And, it continues to be with keeping it updated with teams of guides, trekkers, porters and myself who have gone out to obtain, review and write the latest information in Nepal.
-This is the only guidebook with active teams constantly monitoring treks throughout the year.
+This is the only guidebook with active teams constantly monitoring treks throughout the year!

 Written to help you get the most out of your trek.
-Fully updated with the most popular treks for 2016 with extensive preparation chapters, the new mandatory trekking guide rule, how and where to find a guide, how to budget your trek, weather outlooks, difficulty gradings, when to go and what to look out for.
-Each trek comes with complete treks written with a day-to-day walk-through of each trek including photographs and maps to show you the way.
+Fully updated with over 28 great treks for August 2023 in Nepal.
+Including extensive preparation chapters, the new mandatory trekking guide rule, how and where to find a guide, how to budget your trek, weather outlooks, difficulty gradings, when to go and what to look out for.
+Each trek comes with complete treks written with a day-to-day walk-through of each trek including photographs and detailed maps to show you the way.

-I’ve also taken one of the best features from my other guidebooks and included them in this trekking guidebook – scalable maps!
+I’ve also taken one of the best features from my other guidebooks and included them in this trekking guidebook – scalable maps in the digital version!
 In other words you can zoom right in on a trail.
 No other guidebook in the world has this.

 Why is this guidebook to trekking in Nepal better than the other brands?

-Trekking in Nepal is one of the country’s greatest assets and a one-in-a-lifetime trip for visitors.
+Trekking in Nepal is one of the country’s greatest assets and a once-in-a-lifetime trip for visitors.
 So, it’s incredibly important you get the most out of your trek.
 There have been countless guidebooks written about epic trekking in the Himalayas.
-This guidebook is the most updated in the world and the only one to show you treks as they really are.
+This guidebook is the most up-to-date in the world and the only one to show you treks as they really are.

-Most guidebooks write about a trail telling you to what lies ahead and how it looks in text only.
-This guidebook has detailed day by day write ups that tell you where you are, what’s ahead and shows you a photograph from everyday on the trek – you really will know what to expect!
+Most guidebooks write about a trail telling you what lies ahead and how it looks in text only.
+This guidebook has detailed day by day write ups that tell you where you are, what’s ahead and shows you a photograph from everyday on the trek – so you really will know what to expect!

 Maps are the bane of most trekking guidebooks.
 It certainly was one of the most time consuming aspects of writing this one.
-The maps here were created using GPS waypoints, real time trekking guides, trekkers along with me in groups and as individuals.
-The maps in this book are scalable – meaning you can zoom right in!
+The maps in this book were created using GPS waypoints, real time trekking guides, trekkers along with me in groups and as individuals.
+The maps in the digital version of this book are scalable – meaning you can zoom right in!
 The maps in the colour paperback book are clear, easy to understand, and in full colour.
 The maps in the black and white paper back are clear and easy to understand.

-These are just some of the things that current guidebooks fail to realise.
+These are just some of the things that current guidebooks fail at.
 They treat trekking almost like you should already know where and what you are doing at all times.
 Unless you’ve trekked on that particular trek before, this makes it very hard to enjoy your trek.
 This guidebook fixes this and lets you know what to expect, when to expect it, and allows you to make decisions.
 It shows you the way with comprehensive descriptions, photographs and maps.

 I don’t blame big brand guidebooks for not being able to keep things up-to-date.
 They can’t budget for it anymore.
 They hire a freelancer out once every 5 years on one or two treks.
 And that’s it.
-However, I can as I am in country, understand it and have teams in place who go out trekking who keep me updated for each and every trek.
+However, I can do so much more as I am in country, I understand the country well and have teams in place who go out trekking who keep me updated for each and every trek.
 You really can’t get better than that!

 You deserve better than dated, out of touch big brand guidebooks publishing in cookie cutter format that have lost touch with the essence of trekking

-I’ve written an independent guidebook that deliver what trekkers to Nepal actually need.
+I’ve written an independent trekking guidebook that delivers what trekkers to Nepal actually need.
 Not what a company has time to squeeze into their deadlines and profit margins.
-My guidebook to trekking in Nepal delivers to you the best treks as they should be seen and trekked.
+My guidebook to trekking in Nepal delivers to you epic treks as they should be seen and trekked.